SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     And the ``noreturn`` attribute---when applied to a function or method type---indicates that the function or method doesn't return to its caller.

-You specify an attribute by writing the ``@`` symbol followed by the attribute's name and any arguments that the attribute accepts:
+You specify an attribute by writing the ``@`` symbol, followed by the attribute's name and any arguments that the attribute accepts:

 .. syntax-outline::